waldnzwrld/yarns-loom/README.md

 - Looper with real-time recording and overdubbing
 - Sequencer-driven arpeggiator
 - Internal envelopes, with velocity-modulated segments and amplitude
-- Pulse-width modulation for Yarns' digital oscillator
+- New wave shapes with timbral modulation for Yarns' digital oscillator
 - Velocity filtering
 - More control over vibrato, input octave, sustain behavior, and sequencer/keyboard interaction
 - New ways to use the hold pedal, including latch and sostenuto